 It is this fundamental rethinking of the problem that often causes The Flip.
 When the client’s idea of their problem or solution changes in a conversation, you are now in control.
 It flows logically that the next step is yours to suggest.

-There is an exercise we do in workshops and pricing bootcamps where we pair participants up and have one play the role of client and the other play the consultant.
+There is an exercise we do in our workshop where we pair participants up and have one play the role of client and the other play the consultant.
 Among other objectives, the consultant has to find out what the client’s problem is.

 When we debrief on it afterward we ask the consultants “How many of your clients stated their problem as a solution?”
 Well over half (60%-75%) raise their hands.